Florida Attorney for Theft Charges

 According to the Sheriffs Office, I had become entangled in a series of burglaries, ranging from burglary of a conveyance; burglary of an unoccupied dwelling; and burglary of an occupied dwelling.
 Matt is truly an attorney that can be relied on to handle your case with the upmost care and ethical professionalism as well as offering a personal touch which provides a sense of comfort during the stressful days and weeks leading up to your trial.

-Finding An Attorney for Theft and Property Crimes in Florida
+Finding An Attorney for Theft in Florida

 If you have been charged with a theft or property crime in Orlando, West Palm Beach, or Fort Lauderdale, no matter the degree, the criminal defense team at Weinstein Legal can help.
 As a former Assistant State Attorney, theft attorney Matt Shafran knows the complex theft and property laws inside and out.
 Together with our team, he will use every tool at his disposal to aggressively fight for you.
 We serve all of South & Central Florida with Law Offices in Orange, Broward, and Palm Beach County.